2018 Camping Weeks

 “Some campers worry about being homesick,” says Maran an 11-year-old Cherith camper, “but you’re so busy at camp that you just forget all about it because you’re having such a great time.
-And at night you don’t worry because you’re so tired from your busy day that you fall right asleep!”
+And at night you don’t worry because you’re so tired from your busy day that you fall right to sleep!”

-That all depends on what you plan to buy at the Tuck Shop camp store.
+That all depends on what you plan to buy at the Tuck Shop (camp store).
 Most snacks are a dollar or less, but the shop also has books, CDs, small toys and souvenirs, and Cherith t-shirts, sweatshirts, and blankets.
-Prices range from 25 cents to $25.
+Prices range from 50 cents to $30.

 You won’t because campers don’t carry cash.
 When you get to camp you turn in your money and it’s put in a Tuck Shop account for you.
 Any money left in your account at the end of the week is returned to you in cash.
-Note: If you’re riding the camp bus, be sure to keep enough money in your account to buy lunch on the way home.
+Note: If you’re riding the camp bus, $5 of your Tuck Shop money will automatically be saved for your bus trip home.

 Each camper takes a swimming test that determines in which area of the waterfront they are permitted to swim.
 The test can be retaken at any time throughout the week.
 We use a buddy system for safety, which means you’ll have a friend with you no matter where you’re swimming.
 Lifeguards are always on duty when campers are at the waterfront.

 Yes, you may send your child email for a small fee through our website.
 Email is delivered once a day in the form of printed copies; campers do not have email access.
 Click here to register for email – coming soon.

 Mail travels to camp rather slowly, so write early – even a day or two before your child leaves for camp.
 It’s always exciting for campers to receive a cheery letter from home.
 Please don’t send large packages of treats because food cannot be stored in the cabins.